 The strategic asset mix of the Sub-fund (as defined by the blended benchmark) sets out how the portfolio will be allocated in normal market conditions.
 However, the Sub-fund is managed on an active basis and when there is a strong sentiment, positive or negative, on a particular asset class or classes, the Investment Manager will actively deviate away from this asset mix and the securities in the underlying indices to try to meet the investment objective.
+Subject to the below investment screening methodology, the Sub-fund's investments can be from any country/region, sector or industry.

-We avoid investment in companies which are materially engaged in certain sectors, including alcohol, tobacco, armaments, gambling and adult entertainment.
-Further detail on how we do this is available on our website at www.sarasinandpartners.com.
+We avoid investment in companies which are materially engaged in certain sectors, including tobacco, alcohol, armaments, gambling and adult entertainment.
+For additional information on the screens the Investment Manager will use for this Sub-fund, please refer to paragraph 24 (Ethical Investment Sector Restrictions) in Appendix 3.

+Further detail on how we do this can be found in our Guide to Ethical Restrictions document which is available on our website at www.sarasinandpartners.com/funds/sarasin-endowments.